 - The SBA Surety Bond Guarantee Program helps business owners who have a bad credit score or no track record.

-- This article is for small business owners who want to know what a surety bond is and if they need one.
+- This article is for small business owners who want to learn about surety bonds.

 Small businesses vying for contracts have to show their worth.
-One way to do this is through a surety bond.
-These are legally binding agreements between a small business and another party that ensures the agreed-upon work is completed.
-They are common for businesses that take on construction projects or want to land a government contract.
-Surety bonds aren't free, but the benefits usually outweigh the cost.
+One way to do this is through a surety bond, a legally binding agreement between a small business and another party that ensures the agreed-upon work is completed.
+Surety bonds are common for companies that take on construction projects or want to land a government contract.
+Surety bonds aren’t free, but the benefits usually outweigh the cost.

 - The principal is the small business owner who purchases the bond to bid on a contract or perform the work.